-- (1) Examinations are considered automatically failed (5.0) if a student registers but does not appear without good reason, or if a student withdraws from an examination in progress without good reason, or if a student does not complete an examination before the deadline.
-Sentence 1 also applies to students who do not submit their thesis or other examination in the form of an assignment, term paper or project before the deadline and without good reason. - (2) The Examination Board must be notified immediately in writing of any mitigating circumstances for missing an examination, withdrawing from an examination in progress, or not submitting an examination before the deadline, and credible supporting evidence must be provided.
+(1) Examinations are considered automatically failed (5.0) if a student registers but does not appear without good reason, if a student withdraws from an examination in progress without good reason or if a student does not complete an examination before the deadline.
+Sentence 1 also applies to students who do not submit their thesis or other regular examination that was assigned as a take-home assignment, term paper or project before the deadline and without good reason.

+(2) The Examination Board must be notified immediately in writing of any mitigating circumstances for missing an examination, withdrawing from an examination in progress or not submitting an examination before the deadline, and credible supporting evidence must be provided.
 In the case of health-related reasons, a medical certificate attesting to the student's inability to sit for examinations will suffice.
-If sufficient evidence exists to suspect that a student is indeed able to sit for examinations or at least cast doubt on the student's claim to the contrary, then Rhine-Waal University of Applied Sciences is entitled to demand a medical certificate from a doctor of its own choosing and at its own expense; the University must suggest multiple doctors for the student to choose from.
+If there is sufficient factual grounds to suspect that a student is likely able to sit for examinations - or sufficient to warrant additional evidence - then Rhine-Waal University of Applied Sciences is entitled to demand a medical certificate from a doctor of its own choosing and at its own expense; the University must suggest multiple doctors for the student to choose from.
 Official documents, certificates or assessments will not be requested from the lower municipal health authorities.
-If the Examination Board recognises the mitigating circumstances provided, then the examination attempt is null and void and the student will be notified that they may register for the same examination attempt again.
-In the event that a child under the care of a student becomes ill, the student must submit evidence both of the illness and their care obligation.
-Sentences 1 and 5 apply accordingly. - (3) If a student attempts to alter the outcome of an examination through cheating or the use of unauthorised aids, then the examination in question will be automatically assessed as failed (5.0).
+If the Examination Board recognises the given reasons as valid, then the examination attempt will be invalidated and the student will be notified that they may register for the same attempt again.
+If a child that is under the care of a student becomes ill, the student must submit evidence of the child's illness and their care obligation.
+Sentences 1 and 5 apply accordingly.

+(3) If a student attempts to alter the outcome of an examination through cheating or the use of unauthorised aids, then the examination in question will be automatically assessed as failed (5.0).
 Students who disrupt an examination can be excluded from the room by the examiner or supervising person, usually after being given an initial warning; in this case, the excluded student will receive a failing mark (5.0) for the examination attempt.
 The reasons for exclusion must be put on official record.
 Students excluded from an examination may appeal the decision to the Examination Board.

-- (4) In the event of repeated or unusually serious examination offences, the final undergraduate or postgraduate assessment can be declared irrevocably failed.
+(4) In the event of repeated or unusually serious examination offences, the bachelor's or master's examination can be declared irrevocably failed.
 The Examination Board is responsible for this decision.
-Irrevocably failing the final assessment results in automatic expulsion and deregistration from the degree programme. - (5) Intentionally violating any anti-cheating provisions in these General Examination Regulations is against the law and constitutes an administrative offence in Germany.
-This administrative offence can result in a fine of up to 50,000 EUR according to the examination regulations for the degree programmes.
-The Vice-President of Finances and Human Resources and/or the Chancellor of Rhine-Waal University of Applied Sciences are responsible for investigating and prosecuting administrative offences within the meaning of sentence 1.
+Irrevocably failing the final assessment will result in automatic expulsion and deregistration from the degree programme.

+(5) Intentionally violating any academic integrity provisions in these General Examination Regulations constitutes an administrative offence in Germany.
+This administrative offence can be punished with a fine of up to 50,000 EUR depending on the examination regulations.
+The Vice-President of Finances and Human Resources (Chancellor) of Rhine-Waal University of Applied Sciences is responsible for prosecuting and punishing administrative offences within the meaning of sentence 1.

-Purpose, scope and type of examinations
+Section 14 Purpose, scope and type of examinations